Magda Wierzycka: Career

 While in high school Wierzycka worked at a supermarket selling cheese and cold meats.
-Wierzycka’s career in the financial services industry began in 1993 when she became a product development and investment actuary at the Southern Life Association for Mutual Life and Accident Insurance (now part of MMI Holdings Limited).
+Wierzycka's career in the financial services industry began in 1993 when she became a product development and investment actuary at the Southern Life Association for Mutual Life and Accident Insurance (now part of MMI Holdings Limited).
 While at Southern Life, she paid back her bursary then spent two years building an asset consulting division as an investment consultant for the retirement fund clients of Alexander Forbes.
-She joined Coronation Fund Managers, a third-party fund management company based in Cape Town, in 1997 as a director and Head of Institutional Business.
+She joined Coronation Fund Managers, a third-party fund management company based in Cape Town, in 1997, as a director and Head of Institutional Business.
 At Coronation, she played a pivotal role in making the company one of the largest asset management firms in South Africa.

 After her stint at Coronation, Wierzycka became the CEO of the African Harvest Group in 2003.
-In 2006, she negotiated the sale of Metallon Corporation’s African Harvest Fund Managers, a R18 billion asset management company, to Cadiz Asset Management She then led the management acquisition of the remainder of the group, which culminated in the establishment of Sygnia Asset Management, a financial technology company.
-Wierzycka became the company’s CEO in 2006.
-In a decade, she grew the company’s assets from R2 billion to R162 billion which resulted in Sygnia becoming the second largest multi-management company in the country.
+In 2006, she negotiated the sale of Metallon Corporation's African Harvest Fund Managers, a R18 billion asset management company, to Cadiz Asset Management She then led the management acquisition of the remainder of the group, which culminated in the establishment of Sygnia, a financial technology company.
+Wierzycka became the company's CEO in 2006.
+In a decade, she grew the company's assets from R2 billion to R162 billion which resulted in Sygnia becoming the second largest multi-management company in the country.
 On 14 October 2015, Sygnia was listed on the Johannesburg Stock Exchange.
 Wierzycka serves on the Africa Advisory Board of Harvard University’s Center for African Studies.